When you have kids, creating a routine (and following it) may feel like trying to climb Mount Everest with your kids hanging around your legs.

 Get (and Use) a Planner

 I finally broke down and gave up on using a digital planner because using my phone as a planner was just too much of a distraction.
-I created a standard checklist of things that I needed to accomplish every day.
-Still, my mornings were an epic fail.

 Make Over Your Morning Routine